• Skip to primary navigation

 Magnetic Flux (Φ):

-• θ is the angle between the magnetic field and the coils normal.
+• θ is angle between coil and magnetic field.

 Induced EMF (ε):